Grunwaldzka Street, Bydgoszcz: Tenement at 42, corner with Jasna Street

 Built in Okole suburb at 7 Chausseestraße, its owner was a merchant, Carl Raddatz.
 The Raddatz family kept the property till the outbreak of WWII.
+Wanda Górska, daughter of Władysław Piórek lived there from 1945 till her death in 1980.

 The building has undergone an overhaul in 2017, underlining the stuccoed motifs, especially on the pedimented wall dormer giving onto Grunwaldzka street.